markchil/gptools/docs/source/index.rst

 Other kernels can be implemented by extending the :py:class:`~gptools.kernel.core.Kernel` class.
 Furthermore, kernels may be added or multiplied together to yield a new, valid kernel.

+:py:mod:`gptools` has been developed and tested on Python 2.7 and scipy 0.12.0.
+Catches have been included to enable it to work on scipy 0.10.1.
+It may work just as well on other versions, but has not been tested.

 Contents
 --------